 How much will Dark Study cost me?

 When would the program start?

-At the beginning of October.
-Stay tuned.
+At the end of October.

 Donate + Contact

 If you would like to contact us, please e-mail us at darkstudyprogram[at]gmail.com.

 Sign-up for our mailing list.

 Finally, please follow us on Instagram: @studydark, and please share the word widely on your socials with students, artists, and all those you believe would be interested in supporting or participating.
 We are looking to build a community.

 Dark Study is an experimental program centered on art.
 We take this absence of the studio and the university’s full support as a profound opportunity.
 In our faculty and students, we are in search of a cohort of minds distributed around the world.
 We are digitally-rooted and virtual-first.